Wölpe: History

 At about 0.8 km from the source near the Nienburg village of Erichshagen-Wölpe the Wölpe flows by the mound on which the former castle of the counts of Wölpe stood.
 During the Middle Ages the waterway was widened into a moat for the security of the fortified position and flowed around the castle built in the 12th century.
-After the destruction of the site in the 17th century the castle moat and the Wölpe were filled with rubble.
+After the destruction of the site in the 17th century, the castle moat and the Wölpe were filled with rubble.

-About 4 km further on near Heemsen the Wölpe flows into the wood by the site of the 9th century Brunsburg castle.
+About 4 km further on near Heemsen the Wölpe flows into the wooded area by the site of the 9th century Brunsburg castle.
 Here, too, the stream was probably used as part of the defences.